jimmy706/junedang-blog-pages/docs/getting-started-with-version-control-part-2-git-and-basic-commands-1e8e.md

+# Getting started with version control – part 2: Git and basic commands

 In my [previous article](https://dev.to/junedang/getting-started-with-version-control-part-1-what-is-version-control-g28), we learned about what are version control systems and how they work.
 In this article, we will learn about Git – a distributed version control system.
 This page will guide you on what is Git, how to use Git in your project, difference between Git and other VCS.

 ## What is Git?